The Deck Handbook: Part 6

 The worst case scenario is the company pays you nothing for its mistake.
 If the composite deck material failure is systemic and widespread, and the cost of honoring the company's warranty potentially catastrophic, as was the case with GeoDeck and Louisiana Pacific products a few years ago, the companies just declare bankruptcy or sell their assets and go out of business, leaving you, the customer, high and dry with no recourse except to shoulder the full financial burden of fixing or replacing your defective deck.

 But, while it is important to carefully read a composite decking warranty for what it says, it is also important to read it for what it does not say.

 If the company does not mention mold or mildew in its warranty, what does that tell you?
 Simple.
 If there is no guarantee against mold or mildew, the manufacturer expects mold and mildew to form on its decking.
 If there is no guaranty against color fading, the deck is expected by its manufacturer to fade over time.
-Does the company warrant against against staining.
+Does the company warrant against staining.
 No?
-Then the company expects the deck to stain.
+Then the company expects the deck to stain readily.

 What's It Really Made Of?

 What is the composition of the decking material?
 We know that the core ingredients in wood-plastic composite are wood (or a substitute filler like rice hulls or straw) and plastic.
 But what else is inside the composite?
 Actually, WPC composite decking is a complex chemical soup that contains wood (or wood-like substances in some form) and a plastic, but also a complex stew of mineral and chemical additives.

 Proper additive choices for composites are critical to both performance and manufacturing.
 Included in these are…

 Stabilizers to help the material mix together evenly,